testmailtt/webhook.site/docs/custom-actions.markdown

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/PDNSHyhMWcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-Currently, repetition is only supported by the Extract JSONPath action type.
+Currently, repetition is only supported by the Extract JSONPath and Extract Regex action types.

 Currently, the maximum amount of items that are supported is 10 to prevent abuse.
 This limit may be raised in the future.
 Items above that are ignored.